 Here are some tips to help you find the best USB cable for Android Auto:

-- Use a cable that's under 1.8m (6 ft) long and avoid using cable extensions.
+- Use a cable that's under 1 metre (3 feet) long and don't use USB hubs or cable extensions.

 In your car, try these troubleshooting tips: